AnyChart/docs.anychart.com/Gantt_Chart/Project_Chart.md

 {sample :width 690 :height 200}GANTT\_Chart\_05{sample}

-<br>Note that in the sample above we have changed progress bar color for one of the tasks, that's how one can do this:
+Note that in the sample above we have changed progress bar color for one of the tasks, that's how one can do this:

 ```
     {